cloudflare/cloudflare-docs/content/cloudflare-for-platforms/workers-for-platforms/get-started/configuration.md

 Use Cloudflare's [GraphQL Analytics API](/analytics/graphql-api) to get metrics by dispatch namespace.
 Use the  `dispatchNamespaceName` dimension in the `workersInvocationsAdaptive` node to query usage by namespace.

-By completing this guide, you have successfully set up a dispatch namespace, dynamic dispatch Worker and user Worker.
+By completing this guide, you have successfully set up a dispatch namespace, dynamic dispatch Worker and user Worker to test a request end to end.